 Nothing like some jaw smacking, bubble blowing to keep your eyeballs at attention.
 Try various brands and flavors for variety to keep your taste buds guessing.

 If you are driving and are feeling sleepy pull over and have a 15 minute power nap.
+According to Sleep Advisor a power nap is the most effective way to refresh your brain and make you feel more alert.
 I will admit on a solo road trip letting myself get to the point where an irrational voice in my head suggested I just close my heavy eyes for one second.
 Tell that voice to shut up and pull over.

 Download the music from your youth